Brian White | December 8, 2021 | Truck Accidents

 This could have certain implications for truckers driving in Houston and other areas of our state.
 Large commercial vehicles tend to move at a slower pace than smaller cars.

 Thus, you may assume it’s illegal for trucks to be in the left lane in Houston except when absolutely necessary.
 This overview will explain what you should know about the issue.
+Contact our law firm today at (713) 500-5000 to schedule your free consultation with one of our Houston truck accident lawyers to discuss your legal options.

 Are Truckers in Houston Allowed to Use the Left Lane?